coordinature/coordinature.github.io/development/applications/familysigns/legal/en/privacypolicy.md

 When a third party has access to data, 2Tango makes agreements with that party to safeguard privacy regulations, and agreenment that the use of data is purposebound: the data can only be used for the narrow & intended goal of the research, and the third party has regulations in place to safeguard the privacy of the users.

-### Article 11 - Data retention
+### 6 - Data retention
 The collected data are used and retained for the duration determined by law.
 	- wat is nou de bewaartermijn? niet determined by law.
     - hou je de gegevens vast zolang je de app gebruikt. en als iemand stopt, hoe lang hou je welke informatie vast?
     - Als iemand geen nee heeft gezegd, zou je iemand voor commerciele uitingen bijvoorbeeld 2 jaar kunnen benaderen. maximaal 3 jaar.
 Zou wellicht kunnen veranderen. (kpn doet 2 jaar)
     - facturen bewaar je 7 jaar vast, voor de fiscus.

-### Article 13 - Imagery and products offered
-You cannot derive any rights from the imagery that accompanies any offered product on our website and/or app.
-	- in algemene voorwaarden. hoeft hier niet.

-### Article 14 - Applicable Law
-These conditions are governed by Dutch law.
-The court in the district where the collector has its place of business has the sole jurisdiction if any dispute regarding these conditions may arise, save when a legal exception applies.
-	- algemene voorwaarden.

-### Article 15 - Contact
+### 7 - Contact
-For questions, product information or information about the website and/or app itself, please contact: info@2tango.org. (privacyofficer@kpn.com zo'n soort type email adres is mogelijk.
-Hoeft geen persoonlijke gegevens neer te zetten.)
+For questions, product information or information about the website and/or app itself, please contact: privacy@2tango.org.